muratk3n/thirdwave/en/README.md

 ---

-Electricity is misused a lot..
-They are not suitable for power transmission, terribly inflexible in case of storage..
+Electricity is frequently misused.
+Elec is not suitable for power transmission for instance, terribly inflexible in case of storage..
 In the future we will probably see less uses of it, not more.

 ---